hhaji/Algorithms-For-Data-Science/Tools/Git-Cheat-Sheet.md

 Git Command | Description
 ------------|------------
-git init | Create a new Git repository git add filename | Add the file to staging index git add . | Add all files from working directory to staging index git status | List all new or modified files to be committed
+git init | Create a new Git repository git config --global user.name "[name]" | Sets the name you want to attach to your commit transactions git config --global user.email "[email address]" | Sets the email you want to attach to your commit transactions git config --global alias.arbitrary_name "command name" | Change the "command name" to arbitrary_name git add filename | Add the file to staging index git add . | Add all files from working directory to staging index git status | List all new or modified files to be committed